konfig-dev/splitit-web-sdks/go/docs/PaymentMethodModel.md

 `func (o *PaymentMethodModel) HasToken() bool`

 HasToken returns a boolean if a field has been set.

+### GetBluesnapVaultedShopperToken

+`func (o *PaymentMethodModel) GetBluesnapVaultedShopperToken() BluesnapVaultedShopperToken`

+GetBluesnapVaultedShopperToken returns the BluesnapVaultedShopperToken field if non-nil, zero value otherwise.

+### GetBluesnapVaultedShopperTokenOk

+`func (o *PaymentMethodModel) GetBluesnapVaultedShopperTokenOk() (*BluesnapVaultedShopperToken, bool)`

+GetBluesnapVaultedShopperTokenOk returns a tuple with the BluesnapVaultedShopperToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBluesnapVaultedShopperToken

+`func (o *PaymentMethodModel) SetBluesnapVaultedShopperToken(v BluesnapVaultedShopperToken)`

+SetBluesnapVaultedShopperToken sets BluesnapVaultedShopperToken field to given value.

+### HasBluesnapVaultedShopperToken

+`func (o *PaymentMethodModel) HasBluesnapVaultedShopperToken() bool`

+HasBluesnapVaultedShopperToken returns a boolean if a field has been set.

+### GetMockerShopperToken

+`func (o *PaymentMethodModel) GetMockerShopperToken() MockerShopperToken`

+GetMockerShopperToken returns the MockerShopperToken field if non-nil, zero value otherwise.

+### GetMockerShopperTokenOk

+`func (o *PaymentMethodModel) GetMockerShopperTokenOk() (*MockerShopperToken, bool)`

+GetMockerShopperTokenOk returns a tuple with the MockerShopperToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMockerShopperToken

+`func (o *PaymentMethodModel) SetMockerShopperToken(v MockerShopperToken)`

+SetMockerShopperToken sets MockerShopperToken field to given value.

+### HasMockerShopperToken

+`func (o *PaymentMethodModel) HasMockerShopperToken() bool`

+HasMockerShopperToken returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)